-While people may be aware of the dangers of binge drinking or abusing drugs like cocaine or heroin, not everyone thinks twice about the effects of mixing over-the-counter and prescription medications like Benadryl and Xanax.
-Mixing Xanax and Benadryl can be particularly harmful; this combination is known for causing adverse side effects and even overdose.
+As a Christian drug rehab that’s helped numerous individuals recover from prescription drug abuse, we know that a lot of people either experiment with combining medications or don’t realize the harm they can do.
+While people may be aware of the dangers of binge drinking or abusing drugs like cocaine or heroin, not everyone thinks twice about the effects of mixing common over-the-counter and prescription medications like Benadryl and Xanax.
+Today we’re exploring the short and long-term dangers of using Xanax and Benadryl together.

 Although this over-the-counter medicine can help alleviate uncomfortable symptoms, it can be dangerous in high doses.
 Some possible side effects of Benadryl include: